johntalton/pcf8523/README.md

 # Interrupts

-As per the datasheet this is the list of all things that can be enabled and generate an interrupt(1):
-- Second timer
+Support for multiple types of interrupts are supported.
+Note that this is independent of the Flags set (control 2 and 3).
+While multiple flags can be set, the chip has the ability to optionally expose those to the INT pin.

+The Clock need to be disabled for interrupt pin to be valid.

+The Second interrupt Flag will also only be enabled when the interrupt itself is enabled.

 - Timer A
 - Timer B
 - Alarm
+- Second timer
 - Battery switch-over
 - Battery low detection
 - Clock offset correction pulse

-The second interrupt (for chips that have that pin) can be generated only from Timer B